Is Your Business Facing Serious People Problems?

 Here is what strong companies with healthy cultures have in common:

 - They can clearly define their culture.
 Articulate the descriptors about “how we do things here” and behaviors that make your culture “your culture”.
 If walking down the hallway at your company and we ask employees, “What’s the culture like here?” and they give us 100 different answers, it may be an indicator of a company divided.
 And a company divided can lead to faulty decision-making and bad business choices.
 Defining it gives you a blueprint from which many of your other employee and talent programs and activities can flow.

 - They know their culture’s strengths and weaknesses.
 Know what is and is not working effectively.
-However you choose to do this, whether it’s a formal survey like Helios’ Culture of Intention Survey, or by interviewing every person who works for you, make sure to get a sense of the workplace climate.
+However you choose to do this, whether it’s a formal survey like Helios’ culture study, or by interviewing every person who works for you, make sure to get a sense of the workplace climate.
 Why?
 So you don’t focus time and resources on solving the wrong problems.
 And so that you can leverage what you’re already doing really well and reinvest your efforts there too.

 - They create mechanisms that result in “early detention” of problems.
 It’s crucial to make space for employees to be able to air their concerns quickly before issues fester.
 And, to bolster engagement, it’s important that employees are able to contribute their ideas to make improvements to the company and to be involved in solving problems.
 And organizations providing feedback early and often to its employees are more likely to uncover issues of productivity, safety, and ethics than those organizations that do not.